brityboy/BotBoosted/README.md

 10. main.py
     - This module integrates all of the different modules into two main functions:
-      a) botboosted_v3 - this function allows a user to specify a search, and then this will download the tweets, classify them, and visualize them as different subtopics, and summarize them with exemplary tweets
+      - botboosted - this function allows a user to specify a search, and then this will download the tweets, classify them, and visualize them as different subtopics, and summarize them with exemplary tweets
-      b) botboosted_demonstration_v3 - this function replicates the previous function but works on tweets inside a local mongodb rather than tweets that are downloaded through twitter's api
+      - botboosted_demonstration - this function replicates the previous
+        function but works on tweets inside a local mongodb rather than tweets that are downloaded through twitter's api

 ### Borrowed modules